-Manuscript in Spanish Pages 160 Published in January 2019 Preludio [Prelude] This is the story of León de Vega, an Spanish pianist obsessed with perfection, ambidextrous and ambisiniestro, who fell prey to his art to the rhythm of Chopin's 24 Preludes.
-León de Vega has been struggling for some time with Chopin's Preludes.
+Preludio [Prelude] This is the story of León de Vega, an Spanish pianist obsessed with perfection, ambidextrous and ambisiniestro, who fell prey to his art to León de Vega has been struggling for some time with Chopin's Preludes.
 On this work and to the rhythm of its twenty-four movements, he weaves the chiaroscuros of a bipolar life.
-Bisexual, traditional and ultramodern, delicate and excessive, unison and disharmony, wild and tender, he faces each existential drive absolutely alone and naked in his counterpoints.
-Music is his companion.
+Bisexual, traditional and ultramodern, delicate and excessive, unison and disharmony, wild and tender, he faces each existential drive absolutely companion.
 The only one, in his diatribes, his traumas and his excesses in a communion that hooks him to the romantic composer, binds him to his impossible loves, pushes him to the unattainable redemption, turns him into the vouyeur of his public and the nightmare of his critics, makes him move with devotion from Bach to Shostakovich while vomiting on his contemporaries, takes out the whip and caresses his country, and does not conceal a terrible Anglophobia ...
 And he marches over life and death like a phantasmagorical figure infected with AIDS in a parallelism marked by Chopin's tragedy, but absolutely unredeemed in the defence of his own idea of freedom.
-Ruiz Mantilla is a prodigious novelist.
-Ian Gibson I identify to alarming extremes with this volcanic and moving novel.
-Carlos Boyero